-- by cash or cheque at a Commonwealth Bank of Australia branch using a specially encoded deposit book - ✓ via Australia Post Bank@PostTM, (trademark of Australia Post ABN 28 864 970 579).
+✓ via Australia Post Bank@PostTM, (trademark of Australia Post ABN 28 864 970 579) unless otherwise indicated in the Summary of Deposit Accounts & Availability of Access Facilities brochure.

 Deposits using electronic equipment

 We are responsible for a deposit into a facility received by our electronic equipment or a device, from the time you complete the deposit, subject to verification of the amount or amounts deposited.